Jacobsmi/ToDoApp_V1/readme.md

 ## Completed

+- Add grid layout to the task-list section
 - Add a date to the task section/Better add task function
 - When plus is hit autofocus onto add task
 - Add better return JSON from the API for validation client-side